- Trip Photos

 - Contact/ Location

-Spend a night on a desert island.
+How cool is it to spend a night on a desert island!?
 Enjoy the panorama of the Baja night sky.
 Savor a dinner with the appetite of the open air.
 Dip your toes in the sea and feel the open possibilities before you.

-Options may be limited by weather.
-Here are some:
+Options may be dictated by weather.
+Here are some suggestions:

 Coronados Volcano Overnight